Last Updated: 13 February, 2026

 West Virginia operates its licensing system similarly to many states, with sports betting legalized.
 The five casinos in the state are the only organizations that can apply for a license.
 These casinos can partner with up to three online operators through their licenses.

 Each license has a $250,000 fee up front and lasts five years.
 When those five years are up, the renewal fee is $100,000.
-All operators in the state are also subject to a tax rate of 10%, which is considered average compared to the rest of the market.
+All operators in the state are also subject to a 10% tax rate, which is considered average compared to the rest of the market.

 For the first five years of legalized sports betting, West Virginia's annual figures for handle, revenue, and tax income continued to grow each year.
-However, in 2023, the total handle fell by 17% compared to the previous year, resulting in nearly an 8% decrease in both sportsbook revenue and tax income.
+However, in 2023, the total handle decreased by 17% compared to the previous year, resulting in a nearly 8% decline in both sportsbook revenue and tax income.
 Fortunately for the state, the 2024 calendar year brought in new record annual figures for WV in revenue and tax income, despite the total yearly betting handle still lagging behind the peak levels of 2021 and 2022.

 West Virginia sports betting record months: